SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 >
 > 11.7.2 Proportion of persons victim of physical or sexual harassment, by sex, age, disability status and place of occurrence, in the previous 12 months

-This target is interpreted as to cover research on making green and public spaces universally available to all, by making the areas safer, inclusive and universally accessible.
+This target is interpreted as to cover research on green and public spaces universally available to all, including safe areas, inclusive and universally accessible areas.
 SDG11 focuses on urban and built-up areas, so natural parks and recreational areas in general are not included.
 Adding terms relating to indicators produced little results, so not included.
 Action terms reduce number of results dramatically.

 This query consists of 2 phrases.